Volume 13, Issue 2 (10-2025) Ecol Iran For 2025, 13(2): 130-142 | Back to browse issues page

 XML Persian Abstract Print

-Introduction: The estimation of biomass of different tree organs plays a key role in sustainable management and estimation of forest carbon stocks.
-Relationships that relate the characteristics of tree size (such as diameter and height) to its biomass are called allometric relationships.
-This study aimed to determine the allometric equations for estimating biomass, carbon sequestration, and leaf area index of Acer monspessulanum subsp.
-Cinerascens species in the protected areas of Manshet and Ghalarnang forests in Ilam province.
+The biomass estimation of different tree organs plays a key role in sustainable management and the estimation of forest carbon stocks.
+Relationships that relate the characteristics of tree size (such as the diameter and height) to its biomass are called allometric relationships.
+This study aimed to determine allometric equations for estimating biomass, carbon sequestration, and leaf area index (LAI) of Acer monspessulanum subsp. cinerascens species in the protected areas of Manshet and Ghalarnang forests in Ilam Province.

-Materials and Methods: For this purpose, initially, the different sites of Acer monspessulanum in the study area were determined by forest tour.
-After that, a total of 60 Acer monspessulanum trees were randomly selected, and their quantitative factors (such as large and small crown diameter, tree height, crown length, and collar diameter) were measured.
-To estimate the leaf biomass, a quarter to an eighth of the leaves of the tree crown were collected by the direct method of picking, according to the size and smallness of the tree crowns of the Acer monspessulanum sample trees.
-After drying the leaves in the oven, the dry weight of the leaves was measured.
-The numbers obtained from a quarter or an eighth of the crown surface by multiplying by numbers 4 or 8 became the dry weight of the leaves of the entire tree crown.
+Methods: For this purpose, initially, the different sites of Acer monspessulanum in the study area were determined by a forest tour.
+Afterward, quantitative factors (such as large and small crown diameter, tree height, crown length, and collar diameter) were measured in 60 randomly selected Acer monspessulanum trees.
+To estimate the leaf biomass, a quarter to an eighth of the leaves of the tree crown were collected by the direct method of picking, according to the size and smallness of the tree crowns of the A. monspessulanum sample trees.
+The dry weight was measured in oven-dried leaves.
+The numbers obtained from a quarter or an eighth of the crown surface by multiplying by 4 or 8 were determined as the leaf dry weight of the entire tree crown.
 The percentage of organic carbon (0.47%) was obtained by burning a sufficient amount of dried leaves in an electric furnace.
-The leaf area index of Acer monspessulanum subsp trees was also calculated using the specific surface area of the leaves, through the weighing method.
-Also, to generalize the results obtained from the sample trees to the whole forest, the average tree method was used.
-The Kolmograf-Smirnov test was used for the normality of the data.
-Linear and non-linear (logarithmic and power) regressions were used to examine the allometric relationships between the dependent variables of biomass, carbon sequestration, and leaf area index with the measured independent quantitative variables of the tree (such as average crown diameter, tree height).
+The LAI of A. monspessulanum subsp. trees was calculated using the specific surface area of the leaves through the weighing method.
+The average tree method was used to generalize the results obtained from the sample trees to the whole forest.
+The Kolmogorov-Smirnov test was used for the normality of the data.
+Linear and non-linear (logarithmic and power) regressions were used to examine the allometric relationships between biomass, carbon sequestration, and LAI as the dependent variables with the measured independent quantitative variables of the tree (such as average crown diameter and tree height).
 Based on the criteria of the coefficient of determination and the adjusted coefficient of determination, the best model was selected among the three investigated models.
-The decision to confirm or reject the assumption that the independent variable has no effect on the dependent variable was made based on p-value.
+The decision to confirm or reject the assumption of no effect of the independent variable on the dependent variable was made based on the p-value.

-Conclusion: The results of this study demonstrate the ability to measure biomass, carbon sequestration, and leaf area index of Acer monspessulanum subsp.
-Cinerascens trees using allometric equations.
+Conclusion: The results of this study demonstrate the ability to measure biomass, carbon sequestration, and LAI of A. monspessulanum subsp. cinerascens trees using allometric equations.

 Type of Study: Research | Subject: Special